tombolano/pdfcat.sh/README.md

 - `outputfile`: Output filename.
 Default: `'out.pdf'`.
 - `pdfminorversion`: PDF minor version.
 Default: 7.

-The `input*` options also allow specifying a filename, for this, start the option with `@` and set the rest with the name of the file.
+The `input*` options also allow specifying a filename, for this, start the option with the character `@` and set the rest with the name of the file.

 ## Sourced usage